Things to do in Taormina Sicily

 Cable Car Tormina Parking, Mazzarò

-One of the most important things to know about visiting Taormina is to avoid visiting when there is a show.
+One of the most important things to know about visiting Taormina is to avoid visiting when there's a big show.

 By this, I specifically mean when there are performances at the Ancient Theater.